Gravity (character): Spider-Island

 During the Spider-Island storyline, the Young Allies are seen defending New York.
 On the Hudson River bridge, Gravity fights against the Spider-King.
 Venom arrived and fought the Spider-King, spotting Gravity and threw him in the air.
 Spider-King approached him and threatened to kill him if he did not step aside.
 Gravity fell down on the spider-beast and knocked him out.
 Working with the other Avengers, they are able to save New York.
 Gravity was among the many heroes attacked by Carrion who posed as the Superior Spider-Man (Otto Octavius's mind in Spider-Man's body).

 Young Avengers

 Gravity was among the group of young heroes who arrived when the Young Avengers called "Avengers Assemble".
 They were nicknamed Thin Spandex Line.
-Together they battled Mother, a dangerous inter-dimensional parasite.
+Together they battled Mother, a dangerous interdimensional parasite.

 Powers and abilities

-After being sucked into a mysterious black hole, Greg Willis gained the ability to control gravitons in various ways.
-He can manipulate his own gravity, enabling him to fly and simulate superhuman strength.
-Gravity is able to attract or repel the weight of objects around himself.
+Greg Willis has the ability to control gravitons, allowing him to manipulate gravity in various ways.
+His powers enable him to alter the gravity of himself and nearby objects.
+By controlling his own gravity, Willis is able to fly and simulate superhuman strength.
+Additionally, he can attract or repel the weight of objects around him by manipulating gravitational forces.